AI literacy applies today. Can you prove your people know what they are doing with AI?

 View AI management readiness reportFrequently asked questions

 Yes.
-The general provisions on AI literacy have applied since 2 February 2025 for providers and deployers of AI systems.
+The provisions on AI literacy have applied since 2 February 2025 for providers and deployers of AI systems and remain in force.
+The Digital Omnibus moves this duty toward a more institutional mandate to promote and encourage literacy, but it is not yet law, so the current text applies.
+There is no specific Article 4 fine; the value is in empowerment, risk reduction and being demonstrable toward customers and auditors.
 The practical level depends on roles, context, technical knowledge and risks.

 Is generic AI training enough?